 - shorten of the supply chain – the closer advertiser is – the better for all parts;

 - an effective combination of different selling models (direct, different programmatic models, Header Bidding);

 - financial transparency and reliable buying partners (less is better);

 - wider use of non-standard creative ad formats.

 A way out?

-Technically, “effective combination of different selling models” means that here we come back to not-quite-well forgotten waterfall model where publishers inventory is divided to multi-level slices to be sold for highest CPMs: premium inventory might go to direct (if sold by their own) or practically direct advertisers with minimum middle-smth in between, less premium and remnant – to be sold automatically through PMPs and open auctions to multiple demand sources.
+Technically, an “effective combination of different selling models” leads us back to not-quite-well forgotten waterfall model.
+The concept of the waterfall is in dividing publishers inventory into to multi-level slices, each of which then is sold for highest CPMs.
+Premium inventory goes to direct (if sold by their own) or nearly direct advertisers with minimum middle-smth in between.
+Less premium and remnant are sold automatically through PMPs and open auctions to multiple demand sources.